 Morris County Farmers Market

-This Sunday morning market is a partnership with the Foodshed Alliance Farmers’ Access Network and Grow it Green Morristown.
-Each week, you’ll find a revolving list of local vendors who offer a great assortment of cheeses, produce, prepared foods and baked goods.
+This Sunday morning market is a partnership with Grow it Green Morristown.
+Each week, you’ll find a revolving list of local vendors who offer a great assortment of cheeses, produce, prepared foods, and baked goods.

 Hunterdon Land Trust’s Winter Farmers Market

-This popular market has picked up new vendors this year, including Local 130 Seafood; Aquasprouts Farm, an aquaponics farm with lettuce and kale; and Will’s Amazing Vegan Burgers.
-There are also local coffee roasters, homemade dog biscuits, goat’s milk products and a garlic-centric purveyor.
+This popular market has picked up many great vendors, including Aquasprouts Farm, an aquaponics farm with lettuce and kale, and Will’s Amazing Vegan Burgers.
+There are also local coffee roasters, homemade dog biscuits, and goat’s milk products.

 111 Mine St, Flemington, NJ